Caligulaaaa/jellyfin-plugin-listenbrainz/README.md

         align=center
     />
 <p>This plugin allows you to record your music activity directly from Jellyfin server to ListenBrainz.</p>

+> **Note:** This is a fork of the [original ListenBrainz plugin](https://github.com/lyarenei/jellyfin-plugin-listenbrainz)
+> with the addition of an "Allow no minimum play duration" feature that allows sending all now playing updates
+> as listens regardless of play duration.
+See [configuration documentation](doc/configuration.md#allow-no-minimum-play-duration) for details.
 </div>

 > Visualize and share your music listening history